 – Extremely small, intricate parts (under 0.5″ in size)

 – Parts with numerous isolated heavy sections between thin sections (aspect ratios).
 Redesign with our assistance will usually help resolve.

-– Cast iron, aluminum, titanium, or pure copper alloy parts
+– We do not offer cast gray or ductile iron, aluminum, titanium, or pure copper alloy parts

 – Parts machined on every surface where the IC precision offers no benefit (exception would be where the material is difficult to source as a stock material)